vaibhav-dev1707/Quick-Master-Calculator/README.md

 <h2>💬 Purpose To Make This Project</h2>

 Quick Master Calculator started as a simple project to practice HTML, CSS, and JavaScript.
-It helped me understand how structure, styling, and functionality work together to create a useful web application.
+It helps to understand how structure, styling, and functionality work together to create a useful web application.
 This project reflects my learning journey in front-end development while providing a fast and responsive calculator for everyday use.

-📄 License
+<h2>📄 License</h2>

-This project is open-source and available for educational and learning purposes.
+<strong>This project is open-source and available for educational and learning purposes</strong> .

 👨‍💻 Author